Organization of ELLRA

 2. The Executive Committee

-It is made up of three committee members elect: the Chair, the Treasurer, and a Member.
-Together, they oversee the executive running of the Association with six co-opted members who perform specific functions.
-The co-opted members include: a Vice-Chair, a Secretary, a Membership Officer, a Communications Director and two other committee members.
+It is made up of three members elect: the Chair, the Treasurer, and the Events Coordinator.
+Together, they oversee the running of the Association with four co-opted members who have specific functions.
+They are the Vice-Chair, the Membership Officer, the Communications Director and the Community Outreach Coordinator.

 3. The Finance Committee